markcot/pands-problem-set/README.md

 ### 2019/02/17
 Updated the file 'collatz.py' to version V1_03 & amended some comments

+### 2019/03/30

+I remove the int() from input() request function so that I could check later check if the inputted value was correct, without having to loop a continuous request for a new value for 'i'

+If the inputted value for 'i' is not the correct integer type a TYPE error message is displayed and the program does not compute anything.
+If the inputted value for 'i' is not a non-zero positive integer an VALUE error message is displayed and the program does not compute anything.

+Amended some comments and updated the file 'collatz.py' to version V1_04

 ## Code reference sources:
 1. Dr Ian McLoughlin, GMIT: H Dip in Data Analytics lecture notes, January and February 2019
    I adapted the lecture notes while loop and discussion about lists and the appending items to lists.

 2. Mark Cotter February 2019 code for Exercise 1 'sumupto.py' and Exercise 3
    divisors.py asking user to input a positive integer check if it even or odd by checking the modulas after dividing by 2 is = 0

 3. 'A Whirlwind Tour of Python': VanderPlas, Jake: published by O'Rielly Media Inc. 2016
    Reading first few chapters I adapted code for not equal to != if and elif for use in this program.

 4. I adapted code from the following python tutorial webpage about lists and appending list.
 I adapted code in a 'while' loop to create a 'for' loop to print all the values in the list 'l' with a space separator only